-I am a writer, photographer, and guidebook author.
+I am a writer, photographer, blogger, a Caribbean travel expert.
 A former Washington DC lawyer who ditched the office and a closet full of designer stilettos to follow her lifelong passion for travel and culture.

-During the last six years–while traveling long term in the Caribbean region (living in Jamaica, Grenada and Belize, among other places)–I have had the privilege of doing work that I love through words and images, and inspiring others to travel and immerse.
+During the last ten years–while traveling long term in the Caribbean region (living in Jamaica, Grenada and Belize, among other places)–I have had the privilege of doing work that I love through words and images, and inspiring others to travel and immerse in culture and nature.

 An adventurous journey

 Born in Ethiopia and raised in Côte d’Ivoire, I had my first passport by age six.
 By 14, I had lived on three continents, survived three school systems (French, British, American), and spoke four languages, including French and Spanish.

 In hindsight, it's no surprise that my career as a corporate lawyer couldn't quench my thirst for exploration.
 In 2008, while sitting at my senior associate’s desk in Washington DC and staring out the window of my spacious office, it hit me.
 Life was too short to be miserable with work.
 With planning, I took a leap of faith and left my legal career behind to travel long term–six weeks was the initial plan (turned five months)–and figure out my passion.
 All I knew was my diverse background, multiple language skills and ability to live in cross cultural settings had a greater purpose.
 One that I was meant to use to benefit others.